 For formal probate, a final accounting of the estate must be provided to the court, detailing all of the assets and debts and how the property was distributed.

-If you are interested in probate law consultation, contact us today by filling out a contact form or calling us at (952) 260-2043 with any questions you might have.
+If you lost a loved one and need legal assistance for estate administration, probate litigation, or avoiding probate, contact us today by filling out a contact form or calling us at (952) 260-2043 with any questions you might have.
+Unique Estate Law has the expertise and experience in handling probate and estate administration.
 Feel free to check out our fees page for pricing information.